About our Governing Board

 |06/05/2022 - 05/05/2026

 Mrs Harrison, Chair of Governors (Co-opted Community Governor)

 I have had a lifelong involvement with education.
 I gained a Bachelor of Education degree from London University in the 1970s following which I became a Middle School teacher in schools in West London.

 Later I joined Dunstable Icknield Lower School in Bedfordshire where I took on the role of assistant head teacher and gained my National Qualification for Headship.
 I retired from the teaching profession in 2009.

 For many years I worked with two teacher training providers being privileged to support qualification of the next generation of teachers.

 In 2014, I joined the governing body at Dunstable Icknield Lower School having recently been elected as vice chair.
 At present, I chair the Standards Committee, and I am the link governor for the school priority which addresses progress and attainment.

 Prior to this, I gained experience of governorship in a number of schools as both a staff and a parent governor.

 I do have interests outside of education.
 I enjoy spending time with my two granddaughters.
 Visits to the theatre, reading and listening to many kinds of music provide relaxation.
 For eight years I was a public member of the Council of Governors at the Luton & Dunstable hospital until my term of office ended in 2014.

-Vice Chair of Governors (Co-opted Community Governor)
+Mr Buck, Vice Chair of Governors (Co-opted Community Governor)